Retraction, Correction and Withdrawal Policy

 • Data fabrication or falsification

-• Ethical issues that compromise the validity or integrity of the research
+• Ethical breaches that compromise the integrity or validity of the research

 • Major errors that significantly affect the reliability of the findings or conclusions